Bernice Butler, Executive Director

 Earlier in her career, Bernice served as a senior associate at the Data Quality Campaign, where she analyzed emerging state education policies and practices, convened national thought leaders, and worked with partner organizations to aid District leaders in using evidence to improve student outcomes.
 She also served as the program director of the Memphis Talent Dividend and Graduate Memphis, two action initiatives of Leadership Memphis.

-Butler began her local government career in 2008 as a Capital City Fellow in Washington, D.C. where she completed rotations with the Department of Youth Rehabilitation Services, Department of Housing and Community Development, Homeland Security and Emergency Management, and the Office of the State Superintendent of Education.
+Butler began her local government career in 2008 as a Capital City Fellow in Washington, DC where she completed rotations with the Department of Youth Rehabilitation Services, Department of Housing and Community Development, Homeland Security and Emergency Management, and the Office of the State Superintendent of Education.
 In 2012 Butler was selected as a White House Strong Cities, Strong Communities Fellow, where she worked as an advisor to the Mayor of Memphis, TN, A.C.
 Wharton, evaluating government operations and helping build a performance management system.

 As a Georgia native, Butler earned her undergraduate degree in psychology with a minor in political science at Georgia State University.
 She earned her graduate degree in public administration, with a concentration in local government management from the University of Georgia’s School of Public and International Affairs.
 Bernice has served on the Georgia Supreme Court Committee on Justice for Children and Georgia’s Children and Youth Coordinating Council.
 She is a DC Education Policy Fellowship Program graduate and former Director of the DC Chapter of New Leaders Council.
 Butler is actively involved as a member of the Junior League of Washington and the National Forum for Black Public Administrators.
 She is a Ward 7 resident of Marshall Heights in the District, where she resides with her husband and daughter.

-Rhoma Battle, Budget & Operations Specialist
+Rhoma Battle, Budget & Operations Officer

 Rhoma (dot) Battle (at) dc (dot) gov

-Rhoma Battle is the Budget and Operations Specialist for the State Board of Education (SBOE).
+Rhoma Battle is the Budget and Operations Officer for the State Board of Education (SBOE).
 He comes to the SBOE with 18 years of District government experience.
 Before coming to work for the District, Rhoma was a community activist and student intern.
-While completing his master’s degree in public policy at American University School of Public Affairs, Rhoma worked for the Anacostia Coordinating Council, the Marshall Heights Community Development Organization, and he served two years as President of the Penn Branch Citizens Civic Association in Southeast Washington, DC.
+While completing his master’s degree in public policy at American University School of Public Affairs, Rhoma worked as an intern for the Anacostia Coordinating Council, the Marshall Heights Community Development Organization, and he served two years as President of the Penn Branch Citizens Civic Association in Southeast Washington, DC.